sean-otoole/portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/sean-otoole/portfolio/blob/main/images/aav_histology_image.jpg"> **[Comparing the spatial patterns of AAVs for O'Toole, 2023](https://github.com/sean-otoole/aav_histology_otoole_2023)**

 In this project I compare the spatial expression of AAVs in neocortical tissue slices.
-Images are processed with an imagej macro and the final comparisons and computaitons are performed with python.
+Images are processed with an imagej macro and the final comparisons and computaitons are performed with python.<br><br>

 #

 <img align="left" width="250" height="150" src="https://github.com/sean-otoole/portfolio/blob/main/images/single_nuclei_sequencing.jpg"> **[single-nuclei RNA-sequencing analysis for Widmer, 2022](https://github.com/sean-otoole/single_nuclei_seq_widmer_2022)**

-This code allowed for the examinae the degree to which a specific gene was knocked within and across differing cell types./n/n
+This code allowed for the examinae the degree to which a specific gene was knocked within and across differing cell types.<br><br>

 #